Bubobubobubobubo/sardine/docs/sardine_doc/src/audio_engine/distortion.md

 # Distortion

 Nobody knows why but **SuperDirt** is full of distortion effects.
-Hope you like it.
+I suppose that saturation and distortion are good effects to apply to audio samples.
+Don't be afraid and try them all.

 ### Squiz